 - For more information, please contact Tom Maggio at email@example.com or 814-897-2694 .

 SBA ECONOMIC INJURY DISASTER LOANS

-- March 23, SBA Administrator Jovita Carranza issued the disaster declaration for Pennsylvania, making EIDLs available statewide to small businesses and private, non-profit organizations to help alleviate economic injury caused by the Coronavirus (COVID-19).
+- This afternoon, SBA Administrator Jovita Carranza issued the disaster declaration for Pennsylvania, making EIDLs available statewide to small businesses and private, non-profit organizations to help alleviate economic injury caused by the Coronavirus (COVID-19).

 - SBA’s Economic Injury Disaster Loans offer up to $2 million in assistance and can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.

 - These loans may be used to pay fixed debts, payroll, accounts payable and other bills that can’t be paid because of the disaster’s impact.
 The interest rate is 3.75% for small businesses.
 The interest rate for non-profits is 2.75%.

 - Please visit https://sba.gov/disaster to apply for an EIDL loan.

 - For additional information, please visit http://www.SBA.gov/disaster .